4-H Club Leader: Charleston and Dorchester Counties

 WhenIt's flexible!
 We'll work with your schedule.

 WhereAnywhere in Charleston County or Dorchester CountyCharleston, SC 29401

-Orientation is provided, so no previous experience is necessary.
+Interested in volunteering?
+Contact the 4-H office we will go over the logistics of starting a club and get your background check and volunteers forms started.
+No previous experience is necessary we will work with you to get the club started!
 4-H volunteers are supported by Clemson Extension staff, including a county 4-H agent who is a faculty member of Clemson University.

-Club leaders encourage children to try new things, develop knowledge of 4-H topics, and become active in the community
+In short, 4-H Club leaders encourage children to try new things, develop knowledge of 4-H topics, and become active in the community.

 - Public Speaking